Updated: Jan 6

-Prior to developing a solid plan, define all the specific objectives you aim to accomplish with Hyperautomation integration.
+Before developing a solid plan, define all the specific objectives you aim to accomplish with Hyperautomation integration.
 Adopting a holistic vision and strategy for business process automation is the key to a successful solution.
 Comprehensive strategies must include all employees, departments, and processes at your firm.

 Simplify the scalability process.

-Scoping the requirements
+Scoping the requirements.